KChun510/MediaMind/ReadMe.md

     - Create a closing function for our DB.
     - Will need to close DB connection, once scripts are done executing (Best Practice).

+### Future Works:
+1. Implement MAOP (Multi-Agent Oriented Prgramming)
+    - Our agent will be a AI model.
+    - Use this agent on making decions on what kind of videos we want to download.
+    - Or control the editing of videos.
+    - Use it to evaluate the most revelent topics in current timeline.
+    - etc.....

 <sub><sup>Updated: 10/10/24 </sup></sub>